 Driving throughout the country is also risky since it is common for traffic laws to not be followed.
 It is best to avoid any sort of travel at night.
 If travelling by taxi, make sure to hail only those authorized by the government.
 These can be identified by their colors (green and white in Brazzaville, and blue and white in Pointe-Noire).

-The Canadian Government has many more safety travel tips for visiting the Republic of Congo, if needed.
+The Canadian government has many more safety travel tips for visiting the Republic of Congo, if needed.

 What Should I Pack for the Republic of the Congo?